FLACOCO: Fault Localization for Java based on Industry-grade Coverage

-For fault localization in Java, Campos et al.~\cite{gzoltar_eclipse} propose \gzoltar{}, a toolset for debugging programs.
+In this section, we first focus on fault localization tools for Java code, as \flacoco{} targets that language, and then on tools for other languages.
+The survey of fault localization tools presented by Archana et Agarwal~\cite{Archana2022SBFLP} discusses three tools for Java released in the last 10 years.
+We now describe them.
+Campos et al.~\cite{gzoltar_eclipse} propose \gzoltar{}, a toolset for debugging programs.
 The main difference between \gzoltar{} and \flacoco{} is that \gzoltar{} performs its own code instrumentation, while \flacoco{} relies on the worldwide used third-party library \jacoco{}.
-This design decision allows \flacoco{} to be able to analyze the most recent versions of Java code and to be very reliable.
+This design decision allows \flacoco{} to be able to analyze the most recent versions of Java code, such as Java 17. \gzoltar{} has been included in the implementations of automated program repair approaches such as Astor~\cite{martinez:hal-01321615}.
+From the research conducted by Liu et al.~\cite{Liu2019FL} and Liu et al.~\cite{Liu2020EfficiencyAPR}, we observe that the version of \gzoltar{} most used in repair experiments is v0.1.1.
+Nonetheless, versions up to v1.7.2 have been adopted, with Liu et al.~\cite{Liu2019FL} reporting an increase in the number of localized bugs by \gzoltar{} v1.6.0 on Defects4J compared with v0.1.1.

-Ribeiro et al.~\cite{jaguar} devise Jaguar\footnote{\url{https://github.com/saeg/jaguar}}, a fault localization tool for Java.
-Jaguar uses spectrum-based fault localization techniques and supports control-flow and data-flow spectra.
-The main difference is that \flacoco{} provides an API and an AST bridge providing better integration in existing tool while Jaguar is mostly used as an Eclipse plugin.